-Use the information describes this card's functions, features, and how to start, set up and operate your AR-B1462.
-You also could find general system information here.
+The information provided in this manual describes this card's functions, and features.
+It also helps you start, set up and operate your AR-B1462.
+General system information can also be found in this publication.

 0.3 BEFORE YOU USE THIS GUIDE